Dasvi: Plot

 Meanwhile, Bimmo grows ambitious and plots to make her interim post permanent, suggesting to Chaudhary that he feign mental illness to gain asylum in a lavish hospital.
 Jyoti foils this by exposing Chaudhary's lies, saving his political career in the process (as people proved to be mentally unfit are disqualified from contesting elections).
 When Chaudhary suffers a minor heart attack, Jyoti saves him by performing CPR, drawing Bimmo's ire.
 Chaudhary progresses in his studies with help from inmates he has befriended, but struggles in Hindi as he seems to have dyslexic issues with respect to Hindi language and cannot visualize the alphabet.
 Bimmo meanwhile tries to make passing the exams difficult for Chaudhary, by arranging the release of the prisoner who is helping him with Science, and setting the Examination Time Table in such a way that Hindi exam comes first.
 Jyoti, beginning to see the change in character that the focus on education has brought on in Chaudhary, agrees to help him.
 As they make progress, they develop mutual respect.

 Chaudhary's bail application is processed and he is cleared for release, but Jyoti hides this from him so he can focus on his studies.
 Chaudhary appears for his exams but is uncertain of how he has performed.
 When he is released, he finds out about Jyoti hiding the sanctioning of his bail application.
 When Jyoti remarks how education has changed him for the better and advises him to help the public with his newly acquired education, Chaudhary brushes her off and tells her that he'll never change; Jyoti is disappointed by his intransigence.
 But when Chaudhary returns to the political arena, he discovers that Bimmo has usurped the CM chair and he has no support in his own party.
 None of his ministers want to endanger their position by taking his side in the couple-struggle.
 This makes Chaudhary join the coalition party in the government, and topples the government.
 General elections are declared, and all groups campaign vigorously.
 The election results and exam results are due on the same day.
 While votes are being counted, Chaudhary rushes back to jail to discover that he has passed the exams.
 As a token of gratitude, he gifts Jyoti a chair that he'd made in the workshop as her Gurudakshina (traditionally a gift given by a student to a teacher).
 His new party wins the election and Chaudhary reconciles with Bimmo.
 He refuses the Chief Minister post and chooses to become the Minister of Education instead.
 During his oath ceremony, he makes it a point to convey his gratitude to Jyoti and the other inmates who helped him clear the exams.

 Production

 The principal photography begun on 22 February 2021 in Agra.
+This movie are shoots inside the Agra Central Jail.